Fully numerical Hartree-Fock calculations for atoms and small molecules with quantics tensor trains: Introduction

 The remainder of this article is structured as follows.
+In Sec.~\ref{sec:intro_hf} we give a short introduction to the HF-method.
 In Sec.~\ref{sec:tt_intro} we introduce the tensor train formalism and define the possible operations, that can be performed in this format.
 In Sec.~\ref{sec:intro_quantics} we show how functional data defined on a Cartesian grid can be converted and manipulated within the tensor train formalism.
-In Sec.~\ref{sec:intro_hf} we give a short introduction to the HF-method.
 In Sec.~\ref{sec:hf_tt} we combine the tools introduced in Sec.~\ref{sec:intro_quantics} and the Hartree-Fock formalism of Sec.~\ref{sec:intro_hf} for the construction of the HF-operators and subsequently the solution of the mean-field problem.
 In Sec.~\ref{sec:results} we present some benchmark results of our method for molecules with a size of up to ten electrons.
 In Sec.~\ref{sec:conclusion} we summarize our work and give an outlook.
-In the Appendix we show some technical details on how to convert band matrices into the tensor train format.
+In the Appendix we show some technical details on how to convert band matrices into the tensor train format {and how the difference of two wave functions can be quantified.}